triantus/triantus.github.io/csy1018-assign1/README.txt

 Splitting the image and text of index, in order to style them separatelly.

 Next, styling the bio page.
 Cv page is created as well.
 Content is added there as well.
-The content of these pages was written on site, as the character that is described is a fictionary character created by me.
+The content of these pages was written instantly, as the character that is described is a fictionary character created by me.
 Footers with a basic copyright text is added on every page.Also styled.
+Now working on the navigation bar.
+Some research needs to take place first before implementing.
+Also expecting to finish the styling for CV page by tomorrow.